MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/grafana-plugin.md

         > * Client ID is the Microsoft Entra Application ID.
         > * Client Secret is the Microsoft Entra Application key value.

-1. Select **Save & test** and Grafana will test the credentials.
+1. Select **Save & test** and for Grafana to test the credentials.
 You should see a message similar to the following one.

    :::image type="content" source="./media/grafana-plugin/app-registration.png" lightbox="./media/grafana-plugin/app-registration.png" alt-text="Screenshot that shows Azure Monitor data source configuration with the approved app registration.":::